 We’ve all heard it before.
 The inevitable request from a client to revise a design to make it more… something.
-The client isn’t sure what, exactly, but they know that whatever they’re looking at on the screen isn’t quite "there" yet.
+The client isn’t sure what exactly, but they know that whatever they’re looking at on the screen isn’t quite "there" yet.

-These types of inane directives have become so legendary in freelancing culture that, whenever they get mentioned out of context, any freelancer listening won’t be able to help giving a sympathetic eye roll or shake of the head.
+These types of inane directives have become so legendary in freelancing culture that, whenever they get mentioned out of context, any freelancer listening won’t be able to help give a sympathetic eye roll or shake of the head.